We are at the precipice of a crisis in our art.

 - Seek funding for book production

 - Any single photographer, project organizer, or group of artists 18 years or older is eligible to apply.

 - There is no limit to the number of project ideas an individual can submit, however each project must be submitted in a separate application.

 The goal of offering a grant of this size is to motivate a large volume of photographers to think about their work, their target audience, and how to best engage them.
 In the initial application, photographers/project organizers must submit a description (500 words or less) of their project idea and a $25 application fee.
 Applications for the 2017 grant cycle will open in the spring.

-Five to ten finalists (chosen by the Executive and Assistant Directors of Crusade for Art and approved by the Board of Directors) are invited to submit a full application.
+Five to ten finalists (chosen by the Executive Director and Board of Directors of Crusade for Art) are invited to submit a full application.
 The full application requires applicants to include a detailed project description, timeline, budget, projected audience reach and expected impact of the program.
 There is no additional application fee for finalist applications.